 - ½ cup sugar

-- 2 pinches of elaichi/ green cardamom powder
+- 1/8 tsp elaichi or green cardamom powder

-- To the same pot, add pineapple and saute for 2 to 3 minutes.
+To the same pot, add 1 tsp ghee and pineapple.
+Saute for 2 to 3 minutes.

 - Add sugar, water and bring it to a boil along with saffron.